SamKeathley/CSS-Practice-Projects/README.md

 # CSS Practice Projects

-This repo contains projects that I have started for the express purpose of improving my CSS knowledge and skills.
+This repo contains projects that I have started for the express purpose of improving my CSS and SCSS knowledge and skills.